parob/graphql-api/docs/types.rst

 Types
 =====

-ObjectQL supports all of the core GraphQL types.
+GraphQL-API supports all of the core GraphQL types.

 +-------------------+--------------------+
 | Python Type       | GraphQL Type       |